nsrau/azure-docs.it-it/articles/virtual-network/virtual-networks-public-ip-within-vnet.md

 <properties
-   pageTitle="Come usare gli indirizzi IP pubblici in una rete virtuale" description="Informazioni su come configurare una rete virtuale per l'uso di indirizzi IP pubblici" services="virtual-network" documentationCenter="na" authors="jimdial" manager="carmonm" editor="tysonn" />
+   pageTitle="How to use public IP addresses in a virtual network" description="Learn how to configure a virtual network to use public IP addresses" services="virtual-network" documentationCenter="na" authors="jimdial" manager="carmonm" editor="tysonn" />
 <tags
    ms.service="virtual-network"
    ms.devlang="na"